wp-plugins/ignitiondeck/readme.txt

 = 1.0 Beta3 Updates =

 * 'Products' have been renamed to 'Projects'.
 * Language support has been enabled.
-If you are interested in aiding with translation, please send an email to hello@virtuousgiant.com.
+If you are interested in aiding with translation, please send an email to hello at virtuousgiant.com.
 * Support for over a dozen new currencies.
 * Added address override setting to fix Paypal shipping issues.
 * Default and custom settings for each project.